pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 institution, where I had access to some of the more popular journals, I probably would not risk the expense unless the paper's abstract was particularly convincing.

-When research is disseminated openly, the entry barrier to build upon that research is lowered significantly.
-Anyone can access the research, with or without an academic affiliation.
-Further research and innovation can then accelerate more quickly and with less expense.

 ## Public Policy